 Shirakawa: Following in the footsteps of warlords on an Edo highway

 The smallish town of Shirakawa marks the end (or start, however you want to see it) of the Oshukaido Highway that connected Edo (the old name for Tokyo) to Fukushima.
 During those days, the samurai traveled this road on foot or horseback to serve their shogun.
 Nowadays, the easiest way to get to Shirakawa is by taking the Tohoku Shinkansen to Shin-Shirakawa.
 From there, transfer to the local JR line to Shirakawa Station.
-The trip from Tokyo costs just under ¥9,000, unless you have a Japan Rail Pass which lets you travel on both trains for free.
+The trip from Tokyo costs just under ¥9,000 one way, unless you have a Japan Rail Pass which lets you travel on both trains for free.

 The town retained much of its old charm, mainly thanks to the well-preserved watchtower of the Komine Castle that dominates Shirakawa.
 It can easily be explored in half a day on foot or by local bus.
 The castle grounds are located right across the train station.

 Shirakawa’s other highlight is Nanko Park, which is the oldest park in Japan, created in 1801.
 Sounds exciting but it simply means that this is the oldest public park landscaped in traditional Japanese style, as opposed to the many lush gardens across the country that might date back even longer, but were reserved for nobility only.
 It is still worth a visit and offers especially beautiful views from the teahouse.
 To get there, you can either walk the 3 km from the castle to the park in about half an hour across town.
 Alternatively, you can take a local bus from Shirakawa Station for Nanko Park bus stop.